-Check out our newest issue landing on the stand before July 2009.
+Check out our newest issue landing on the stand before May 2010.

 Check out our newest issue landing on the stands this Spring!

 Born in Kiev, Ukraine, Denis Stepansky moved to America at the age of 19.
 Settling in New York, he graduated with an IT degree from Brooklyn College in 2001.
 His dream was to make it big in America.
 Today, he is the president/founder of ItsHot.com, an online discount diamond jewelry and watch store, with a […]

 Most people are familiar with the term “Web 2.0,” which refers to a second generation of web development and design that focuses on fostering social networking via the web.
 Innovative companies are beginning to embrace Web 2.0 as a way to enhance communication, information sharing, and collaboration, thereby allowing them to work smarter rather than […]